VickyShu/Recipes-and-Ratings-Research-Project/README.md

 <iframe src="assets/withoutmax.html" width=800 height=600 frameBorder=0></iframe>

 This exclusion allowed for a clearer and more meaningful comparison of these three measures across the rating scale from 1 to 5.
 From the revised plot, an interesting finding emerged: while the 'mean' and 'median' values show a slight decrease as ratings increase from 1 to 4, they increase again for recipes with a rating of 5.
 This suggests that the highest-rated recipes do not necessarily have lower calorie content.
 Additionally, the 'standard deviation' remains relatively consistent across ratings, indicating a similar variability in calorie content regardless of the rating.
-This nuanced view of the data underscores that user preferences for recipes, as reflected by ratings, may not be solely influenced by calorie content.
+This view of the data underscores that user preferences for recipes, as reflected by ratings, may not be solely influenced by calorie content.

 ---